bankaiogx/website/README.md

 Overall the AI trainers page reinforces the persoanlity driven and visual identity of GYMXP, presenting each AI trainer in a focused manner whilst preserving a well structured layout that is simple for users to follow.
 ### Waiting List Page
+TThe Waiting List Page is designed to provide users with a simple and accessible way to register their interest in the GYMXP concept ahead of launch.
+This page implements a clean and focused layout, with the form placed on the left and a supporting visual banner on the right.
+This structure is once again achieved through the use of the Bootstrap two-column grid, keeping the page visually balanced while ensuring the form remains the primary focus.

+The form itself is intentionally kept minimal to avoid overwhelming the user.
+Only essential fields are included (Full Name and Email) to streamline the process and make it as easy to complete as possible.
+Clear labels, strong spacing and large input fields improve readability and ease of interaction for the user, especially on mobile devices.
+A large and high-contrast submit button supports accessibility and implements Fitts’s Law by making it easy to click or tap.

+The supporting image on the right reinforces the visual and brand identity of the GYMXP concept while providing additional personality without distracting from the form.
+On mobile, the layout collapses vertically, with the text and form appearing first followed by the image banner.
+This ensures the form — being the main focus — remains easy to complete on smaller screens and maintains usability across different devices.

+Subtle fade-in animations were once again applied to the form and the supporting visual to maintain consistency with the rest of the site.
+The banner visual on this page uses WebP, which is an optimised image format that improves performance.

+Accessibility was also implemented thoroughly on this page.
+All fields include labels, colour contrast remains high, and form controls are large enough to be used comfortably on mobile devices.
+The page also includes Alt text for supporting visuals and maintains a logical heading structure consistent with the rest of the site.

+Overall, the Waiting List Page provides a straightforward and user-friendly experience with a focus on clarity and accessibility, allowing interested users to register their interest without unnecessary complexity or clutter.
 ## Accessibility Features

 ## Responsive Design